-79.15 Prohibition on awards to persons whose tax matters are not in order (adhere to circular #90)
+79.16 Prohibition on awards to persons whose tax matters are not in order

-- (1) The accounting officer must ensure that, irrespective of the procurement process followed, no award is given to a person whose tax matters have not been declared by the South African Revenue Service to be in order. - (2) Before making an award to a person the accounting officer must first check with SARS whether that person's tax matters are in order. - (3) If SARS does not respond within seven (7) days such person's tax matters may for purposes of subsection (1) be presumed to be in order.
+(1) The accounting officer must ensure that, irrespective of the procurement process followed, no award is given to a person whose tax matters have not been declared by the South African Revenue Service to be in order.

+- (2) Before making an award to a person the accounting officer must first check with SARS whether that person's tax matters are in order. - (3) If SARS does not respond within seven (7) days such person's tax matters may for purposes of subsection (1) be presumed to be in order.

-17.16 Prohibition on awards to persons in the service of the state
+17.17 Prohibition on awards to persons in the service of the state